manaswini1869/offline-first-note-taking-application/Readme.md

 # Offline-First Note Taking App

 ## Overview
 This is an offline-first note-taking React Native application designed to allow users to write down text even when their device is not connected to the internet.
-It utilizes AWS Amplify for synchronization, enabling seamless data transfer to AWS when the device reconnects to the internet.
+It utilizes AWS Amplify and DataStore for synchronization, enabling seamless data transfer to AWS when the device reconnects to the internet.

 ## Features
 - **Offline Functionality**: Users can create, read, update, and delete notes locally on their device even without an internet connection.